 As a result, Jean, who has a rare form of bile-duct cancer, was able to take a drug (erdafitinib) only FDA-approved so far to treat a particular type of bladder cancer, but that targets the same molecular alteration she has.
 And Charles, who has rectal cancer, began infusions of the drug (copanlisib), which is only FDA-approved so far to treat follicular lymphoma but that targets the same molecular alteration he has.

 “Historically, we’ve been used to treating cancers based on their tissue of origin.
 Treating a lung cancer like a lung cancer or a colon cancer like a colon cancer,” explained Blobe, a DCI faculty member who runs a basic and translational cancer research lab.
 “It was really immunotherapy that opened the door to considering that if patients have a particular alteration it doesn’t matter what cancer they have, they might respond.
 We’ve seen proof-of-principal that a molecular alteration can actually guide therapy perhaps better than the tissue of origin.
 And that’s what really opened the door to us thinking about that across targeted therapies.
 Treating patients based on what their molecular testing shows has been a long-standing dream for the field that’s finally being realized, so this trial is very exciting.”

 Their Best Shot

 The initiative has changed the game for Duke cancer patients, physicians and researchers.
-Duke investigators, including Blobe, are already using MrT to answer research questions and develop pre-clinical studies and clinical trials.
+Duke investigators, including Blobe, are already using the Frameshift MRT to answer research questions and develop pre-clinical studies and clinical trials.

 Blobe said not only is the “hit rate” of matching patients to targeted therapies much higher than it used to be, but the number of patients responding to these therapies is higher and the number of patients having a dramatic response is higher.